rna-afk/test_repository/README.md

 # test_repository

 Hi!
-This is a test file.
-Ignore.
+This is a test for resolving merge conflicts.